 The WRAP Board of Directors consists of five state, five tribal, five federal and two local air agency representatives.
 The Board of Directors acts on behalf of all WRAP members.
 The WRAP’s purposes, activities, powers, and duties of the Board of Directors are described in the WRAP Charter, last amended in July 2014.
 From the Charter, the Board of Directors provides overall policy direction to the WRAP by accomplishing the following:

-Work with WRAP staff to solicit and accept funding for continued efforts under current activities and projects described in this Workplan, as well as the likely addition of new or expanded activities or projects;
+Work with WRAP/WESTAR staff to solicit and accept funding for continued regional haze efforts and WRAP Board approved work topics, activities or projects;

-Sustaining the membership and providing oversight for the activities of the Technical Steering Committee;
+Sustain the membership and providing oversight for the activities of the Technical Steering Committee;

-Provide oversight for WRAP Staff as described in the Charter;
+Provide oversight for WRAP/WESTAR Staff as described in the Charter;

-Establish Work Groups, Subcommittees, and Project Teams as recommended by WRAP Staff and the Technical Steering Committee for the effective coordination of WRAP initiatives;
+Establish Work Groups, Subcommittees, and Project Teams as recommended by WRAP/WESTAR Staff and the Technical Steering Committee for the effective coordination of WRAP initiatives;

-Review and approve Workplans developed by the Technical Steering Committee;
+Review and approve workplans developed by the Technical Steering Committee;

-Ensure appropriate stakeholder participation in WRAP processes through coordination with the WRAP Staff and Technical Steering committee; and
+Ensure appropriate stakeholder participation in WRAP processes through coordination with the WRAP/WESTAR Staff and Technical Steering committee; and

-Initiate membership meetings twice a year or as necessary to oversee the general direction of the WRAP.
+Initiate WRAP/WESTAR Business Meetings twice a year or as necessary to oversee the general direction of the WRAP.

 The WRAP Board resolves all issues on a consensus basis.
 The WRAP Board may vote on administrative matters when consensus cannot be reached.
 Consensus has the following parameters: